univention/univention-corporate-server/doc/manual/groups.rst

 Overlay module for displaying the group information on user objects
 ===================================================================

 In the UCS directory service, group membership properties are only saved in the group objects and not in the respective user objects.
 However, some applications expect group membership properties at the user objects (e.g., in the attribute ``memberOf``).
-An optional overlay module in the LDAP server makes it possible to present these attributes automatically based on the group information.
-The additional attributes are not written to the LDAP, but displayed on the fly by the overlay module if a user object is queried.
+An overlay module in the LDAP server makes it possible to manage these attributes automatically based on the group information.

+The |UCSUCRV| :envvar:`ldap/overlay/memberof` can be used to enable or disable the module.
+The overlay module is activated by default since UCS 4.3 and required for proper operation.
+For older installations the administrator should enable the module manually.

 .. caution::